 Assuming that after 2 million years have passed and our bodies look the same way we do if we had the technology, then we’re going to have a tough time.

 Survival will be our key problem as, unlike other creatures, humans have nothing much in the way of beneficial traits.
 These advantages include intellect, bipedalism, and opposable thumbs.
 Food will be harder to get, and a slight shift in the weather can significantly ruin our day.
-We would not differ from a lion trying to survive in the wild.
+Nowadays, we can turn on home heating systems when we feel cold.
+Similarly, we prefer switching on the AC to beat the summer heat.
+To that end, we can also find repair personnel (similar to the ones at Trust Heating and Air) who can fix these appliances if they run out of order.
+This in turn ensures that we continue getting the comfort we desire even if the weather is harsh outside.
+Without technology, we would not differ from a lion trying to survive in the wild.
 But unlike the mighty lion, humans have no fangs or muscles developed for carnivorous subjugation.
 Without tools, we would end up as meek creatures.
 We would adopt vegetarian diets or a lifestyle similar to vultures and hyenas.

-Since there is no means of long-distance communication, it will be harder to find our way home if we get lost, or we’ll be able to alert our friends in times of danger.
-Education will challenge without teaching aids, and what we can teach will be limited to survival.
-As jewelry and cosmetics are possible through technology, we would be stuck with just plain appearances.
+Other than that, we would be stuck with just plain appearances of jewelry designs as most deigns are now created with the help of technology these days.
 Our hygiene will also be abysmal.
 Without the knowledge and wisdom to use wood, salt, or leaves to clean our teeth or wash our bodies, it’s safe to say that we wouldn’t smell our best.

 Diseases would be rampant, and pandemics can cause an entire tribe to be wiped out.
 Without a convenient means of travel, undertaking journeys will be difficult and dangerous.
 In such a situation, we will have no choice but to depend on what’s available by the time of rest.